Paraplouis/mysql-elasticsearch/README.md

 + Can not alter table format at runtime.
 + MySQL table which will be synced should have a PK(primary key), multi columns PK is allowed now, e,g, if the PKs is (a, b), we will use "a:b" as the key.
 The PK data will be used as "id" in Elasticsearch.
 And you can also config the id's constituent part with other column.
 + You should create the associated mappings in Elasticsearch first, I don't think using the default mapping is a wise decision, you must know how to search accurately.
-+ `mysqldump` must exist in the same node with go-mysql-elasticsearch, if not, go-mysql-elasticsearch will try to sync binlog only.
++ `mysqldump` must exist in the same node with mysql-elasticsearch, if not, mysql-elasticsearch will try to sync binlog only.
 + Don't change too many rows at same time in one SQL.

 ## Source

-In go-mysql-elasticsearch, you must decide which tables you want to sync into elasticsearch in the source config.
+In mysql-elasticsearch, you must decide which tables you want to sync into elasticsearch in the source config.

 The format in config file is below: